Charlesiubao/frontend-sei-solo-project-2/README.md

 3. [x] Deep CSS styling
 4. [x] User encryption
 5. [x] Hashed user passwords in database
+6. [ ] Responsive Design
-6. [ ] Verify user endpoint
+7. [ ] Verify user endpoint
-7. [ ] Add additional preferences and associations to modify user search experience
+8. [ ] Add additional preferences and associations to modify user search experience
-8. [ ] Save search parameters as user search shortcuts
+9. [ ] Save search parameters as user search shortcuts
-9. [ ] CSS animations
+10. [ ] CSS animations
-10. [ ] Create news viewer in the app so no need to go to external websites to read the news
+11. [ ] Create news viewer in the app so no need to go to external websites to read the news